hirokazuniimoto/refa-class/README.md

 ## Getting Started

 ### Notice
-* The first run will take some time as the model needs to be loaded.
+* The first run will take some time as the model needs to be downloaded.

 ### Installing
 * refa-class can be installed using pip: